 Annual Passes: Vehicle - $195, Watercraft $100 (good at most State Parks)

 Lake Perris is open to all kinds of boating.
 Because of limited space, the number of boats allowed on the water is restricted, so reservations are recommended.
 Waterskiers, wake boarders, jet skiers, and all other kinds of water sports are popular at the lake.
-Nearly half the lake is limited to a 5 MPH speed limit while the main body of water has a 35 MPH limit.
+Nearly half the lake is held to a 5 MPH speed limit while the main body of water has a 35 MPH limit.
 Newly extended hours allow boating into the evening.

 There is a single marina at Lake Perris, which for a lake of its size is adequate.
-The marina has a limited selection of boats for rent, a store, and boat ramps.
+The marina has a narrow selection of boats for rent, a store, and boat ramps.
 Boats can be kept in slips or in dry storage.

 Lake Perris was originally stocked with Alabama Spotted Bass and during the lake's early years record fish were caught.
 The introduction of largemouth bass has diminished the spotted bass fishing.
 Nevertheless, Lake Perris is considered a top fishing lake for bass, trout, and other species.
-Large portions of the lake are limited to a 5 MPH speed limit.
+Large portions of the lake are kept to a 5 MPH speed limit.

 Lake Perris has one large family campground with sites for tents and for RVs.
-The sites are close together with limited vegetation.
+The sites are close together with sparse vegetation.
 Water and electricity hook-ups are provided at the RV sites.
 There is a nearby horse camp with corrals.
 Campgrounds have hot showers.
 A number of good RV Resorts are located in the area.

 There is no lodging at Lake Perris .
 Plentiful lodging can be found in nearby Moreno Valley and other cities in the area.